FlowFuse/handbook/peopleops/index.md

 Any employee can take up to 6-weeks if they wish without requiring manager approval.
 We recommend a minimum of 4 weeks, but recognise it's a personal choice to make.
 Further leave can be requested, but should be discussed with your manager.

-If you live in a country that offers statuatory leave longer than this, then FlowForge will abide by this.
+If you live in a country that offers statutory leave longer than this, then FlowForge will abide by this.

 ## Expenses